cchitsiang/awesome-stars/README.md

 - [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a c
 - [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4o, gpt-4-turbo, gpt-3.5-turbo model) and automatically installs a git prepare-comm
 - [bitmagnet-io/bitmagnet](https://github.com/bitmagnet-io/bitmagnet) - A self-hosted BitTorrent indexer, DHT crawler, content classifier and torrent search engine with web UI, GraphQL API and Servarr stack integration.
-- [minamijoyo/tfupdate](https://github.com/minamijoyo/tfupdate) - Update version constraints in your Terraform configurations
+- [minamijoyo/tfupdate](https://github.com/minamijoyo/tfupdate) - Update version constraints in your Terraform / OpenTofu configurations
 - [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - SafeLine is a self-hosted WAF(Web Application Firewall) / reverse proxy to protect your web apps from attacks and exploits.
 - [mylxsw/aidea-server](https://github.com/mylxsw/aidea-server) - AIdea 是一款支持 GPT  以及国产大语言模型通义千问、文心一言等，支持 Stable Diffusion 文生图、图生图、 SDXL1.0、超分辨率、图片上色的全能型 APP。
 - [yourselfhosted/slash](https://github.com/yourselfhosted/slash) - An open source, self-hosted platform for sharing and managing your most frequently used links.
 Easily create customizable, human-readable shortcuts to streamline your link management.